-There are three (3) distinct retirement calculations and candidates will be tested on each of these in the examinations:
+There are three distinct leaver calculations and learners will be tested on each of these in the examinations:

 It should be noted that, for the Transfer out option, it will only be necessary for learners to ‘state’ the option (assuming the option exists on leaving the scheme).